- Cover letter

 What makes some words harder to learn than others in a second language?

 Although some factors have been identified robustly based on small scale experimental studies, many relevant factors are difficult to study in such experiments due to the amount of data necessary to test them.
 With Bill Thompson, Joe Austerweil and Gary Lupyan, I am investigating this question in a large data set of users learning English as a second language through the Duolingo mobile app.
 In a regression analysis, we test several well-studied predictors of word learning accuracy like concreteness and cognate status.
 Furthermore, we investigate effects for both cross- linguistic semantic alignment and English semantic density, two novel predictors derived from large scale distributional models of lexical semantics.
 We also investigated several other psycholinguistically plausible word level predictors.
-I will present this research as a talk at CogSci 2018 here in Madison.
-I also gave an invited talk about this work as part of a round table on vocabulary learning at the Kaleidoscope conference here at UW-Madison in early March 2018 (more information & talk abstract here).
+I presented this research as a talk at CogSci 2018 here in Madison (OSF with data, scripts, 6 page CogSci paper and talk slides).